View Screen Reader-Friendly Version

 Coaching Staff

-Geoff Golden began his second year as an associate had coach with the Texans women’s basketball program in 2024-25.
+Geoff Golden began his third year as an associate had coach with the Texans women’s basketball program in 2025-26.
 Golden joined the Tarleton State WBB program as an assistant coach on April 19, 2023.
 Golden owns an extensive coaching resume covering the professional, collegiate, prep and developmental ranks over the past 20-plus years.
 Including his 2023-24 campaign at Tarleton, Golden has now spent three years coaching at the NCAA Division I level, one at Northern Colorado (2021-22) as assistant coach and recruiting coordinator, and one as an assistant coach at Montana State (2020-21).

-The Event Center (coming soon)
+The EECU Center

 Community Involvement